bjartnes/http-workshop/assignments/part_2_being_a_server/http_server_basics.md

 The extra line, a double newline with no space in between, signifies the end of the HTTP headers and the beginning of the content.
 The [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) are in the format of headername:headervalue, and the content is whatever we say in the Content-Type header.

-The client claims to accept anything (*/*) so we give it text/plain.
+The client claims to accept anything ```(*/*)``` so we give it ```text/plain```.
 To end the message, for now we have to hang up the TCP connection.
 Use <kbd>Ctrl</kbd> + <kbd>D</kbd> to send EOF (end-of-file).
 If you did not use ```-q 0``` the more brutal <kbd>Ctrl</kbd>+<kbd>C</kbd> will kill the process and terminate the TCP/IP connection.
+📝 THe correct way to signifiy the end of the message to the client is to provide the length of the content you are sending in the HTTP header as ```Content-Length```.
+We will come back to that, but this is quicker than counting characters and it works in many cases so we will use this from time to time.

 ## 🧱 Part 2.2 A modern JSON API